Image

 Verified Content

 Child pornography defense lawyer in Barry County, MO.
-Confronting accusations or charges related to the possession or distribution of child pornography poses a substantial risk to your personal and professional standing.
-If you find your accused of possessing or distributing child pornography in Barry County, MO, you may be confronted with serious felony charges and mandatory Missouri sex offender registration upon conviction.
-It is vital not to leave your defense to chance in such a critical scenario.
+Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
+If you’ve been charged for having or distributing child pornography in or around Barry County, MO, you could be looking at a felony charge and mandatory Missouri sex offender registration if convicted.
+Don’t leave your defense to chance.

 Call the criminal defense attorneys at Combs Waterkotte immediately at (314) 900-HELP or contact us online for a free, no-obligation consultation.
 Our expert child pornography defense lawyer will meet with you one-and-one, discuss the specifics of your case, and provide guidance on next steps.